YooNice100/DSC180A-Methodology-4/index.md

 The most interesting topic was understanding how single-site events (SSE) can help prove neutrinoless double-beta decay.
 I liked learning how waveform data distinguishes SSE from multi-site events (MSE) through parameters like AvsE and LQ80, and how that connects to detecting a Majorana neutrino.

 **2. Describe a potential investigation you would like to pursue for your Quarter 2 Project.**
 I’d like to explore creating or testing new waveform-based parameters such as Tail Flattening Ratio or Current Waveform Skewness to improve SSE–MSE separation.
-Comparing their effectiveness with existing metrics could lead to stronger background rejection and clearer signal isolation.
+Comparing their effectiveness with existing metrics could lead to stronger background rejection and clearer signal isolation.ddddddd

 **3. What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**
 I would focus on engineering new combined features—pairing parameters that individually aren’t significant but could become meaningful together.
 This could reveal hidden relationships between waveform characteristics and improve model performance.